What immediate steps can researchers take?

 Do I need to submit an amendment if I modify my protocol to use an electronic format for obtaining data rather than collecting through an in-person interaction?

 No. The IRB does not require that current research participants be re-consented.
 The IRB does not require an amendment application be submitted through IRBNet for this type of change.
-Nor does the IRB require an amendment application be submitted through IRBNet if research activities revert back to in-person interactions from using a remote format.

 Can research that has does not require IRB approval and has received a Human Subjects Determination letter collect data through in-person interactions?